vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 This is something that would be very hard to investigate using simulation.

 Similar idea for the Geekbench OSS Rusty baremetal reconstruction project.

+## Notes from Luca Carloni's Talk at Berkeley

+- About his experience using open source EDA and the European effort in general

+ir design
+can you genericify circuit structures separately from concrete attributes (gate types, bitwidths, constants) - ideally consider how to pull all FIFOs into one hash - shouldn't all constants be extracted outside a given IR circuit hash? should hashes just describe comibinational logic and the registers are treated separately?

+yosys-slang-compat-suite (pretty good SV benchmark suite that Ella can use)

+Cheshire seems to take 1-2 hrs to *elaborate*!!! - how does it take so long? what is inside this rtl? (see his slides, one CVA6, many peripherals, small LLC, off-chip tether)

+Jose mentioned that when designware is used, then genus outperforms oss synthesis by miles - making an OSS arithmetic circuit library, leveraging automatic DSE would be crucial

+LAU (library of arithmetic units) - quite impressive work - mostly generic gate level templates of arithmetic structures which are then synthesized/opt as usual

+PD tool of the future needs to avoid concretizing things early - move to canvas asap with blobs and incrementally concretize while allowing re-synthesis. can we avoid floorplanning or top-down hierarchical, by making that step native in the tool? blob-oriented syn + PD flow! ultra caching. 'feedback' becomes unnecessary with incremental blob concretization instead of manually adding annnotations from the very top rtl. how do we generalize the aspect ratio of a blob and allowed overlap (need a better geometric representation, perhaps a statistical distribution)?

+open challenges are quite relevant, can be addressed by blob-heuristic approach, timing-driven flow, format hell (unified internal in-memory database is the solution, semantics preserving database throughout the concreteization flow)

+the CrocSoC seems quite neat - very suitable for initial fun stuff in cs 152

+DFT is important, need to consider from the start or it will just become another 'pass' and not easily integrated into a bloby PnR flow

+luca is very sharp, great talk, need to get his slides and add to my vlsi cad article

+the reason for all these divergent vlsi cad tool flows has to do with the api exposed about the cad tools - tcl based garbage continue to produce the same garbage toolchain. proper library and top integration, no longer trying to use a CLI tool based flow, file based flow, is a bad idea.

+cad tool research done in the traditional way seems like a dead end tbh, it is useful academic engineering for sure, but this type of front-to-end flow seems like a waste. e.g. some students in taiwan are trying to feedback timing info from openroad into abc for timing driven optimization - this is a consequence of wrong abstractions and being stuck in the old paradigm...

+user-guided area/power/timing tradeoff from early floorplanning, or have the CAD tool already determine the range of possiblities with a blank and resizable canvas

+## Discussion with Jose Renau (10/30/2024)

+- egraphs for synthesis (cell mapping, boolean optimization)
+- HIR/LIR for rtl simulator generation
+- infinite bitwidth thing
+- equiv point approach vs aggressive caching approach for incremental synthesis

+- warmup via gpr insts + cache insts vs injection (similar to NEMU checkpoints)
+- rapid iteration focus
+- prefetcher warmup
+- tlb warmup is hard, but not published previously
+- create an ISA extension to make warmups easier - unify with post-silicon injection
+  - exploit side channel - make it easy for secrity researcher
+  - could useful for verificatoin too - a way to seed the tlb state and so forth, to avoid warmup sequences that are iffy anyways

+- tlb trick in dromajo (hypothesis)
+- big case statement in the main interpretation loop (compiler should optimize it into a jump table)
+- nothing special about predecode

+## Discussion with Victor (Nov 2024)

+- autocorrelation to find equiv snippet on a gsim trace
+- golang scheduling determinism on query response<D-Space> ... are quieries always prcessed on the same core?

+- move faster, not accurate (that is tolerable at Sifive, googlers seem too focused on details)
+- how to scale for new custs, customization - can't work with existing headcount, have talks with all the silicon vendors but not many actual paying customers for revenue for more people hiring
+- has team in taiwan and one person in bay area - not enough to do all the work required
+- firesim, both types of simulation are supported (trace-driven and execution-driven), high perf core only (but want to expand into all the product lines)
+- have correlation between firesim, silicon, RTL sim, and the perf model - they feel it is quite strong - however only one core workloads are correlated (webapps and other googling things are still a WIP).
+It seems that they only run SPEC/Geekbench single-core to do perf modeling; their thing is based on Sparta/Olympia but it is a fork of the OSS version.
+They execute all their modeled cores decoupled and there is some kind of uncore model (so multicore synchronized workloads are iffy in perf modeling).
+- have to deal with internal customers, external customers, and pathfinding using the perf model. not enough people to do all of that.
+  - would like to add a power model to the perf model - will require adding some signal proxies and a correlation matrix. they have PPA from synthesis for old parameterizations of the perf model that they have already taped out with customers.
+- overall, fast paced, lots of communication, seems like a good place to be
+- googlers are stuck for so long, the gsoc arch is already fixed, there is nothing much this team can contribute at this point, besides the next generation

+## Incremental Offline Synthesis Ideas

+For the incremental synthesis - one thing we want to do is offline continuous common abstraction extraction - when we discover common structures, we should be able to refactor them out and potentially create new primitive nodes in the IR

+## ISS Ideas

+Separation of concerns ala halide for generation of functional models from a specification description of an ISA e.g. for a memory block element (whether than be a scratchpad, DRAM, or otherwise) we can define codegen optimizations separately from the execution semantics itself (implementation as a fixed length array, a resizable vector, as a paged hash table, ...) e.g. for translation mappings (e.g. page table mappings) we can avoid having to specify a "TLB" explicitly in the ISS and instead generate it as a translation cache (which is a generic concept that can be applied to decode logic too) e.g. for the main execution loop, the transformation of a switch table based decode and dispatch can be automatically transformed into a threaded interpreter with its own VM and bytecode which can be hand guided by the ISS developer